Some lifters have a whole day dedicated to just their shoulders.

 If you already know your shoulders are a weakness, you’ll have an easier time planning your training.

-Shoulders that are underdeveloped will get better results by giving them more dedicated training.
-Adding more sets and reps or an additional arms/shoulder day, along with a sufficient caloric intake, will help them grow more than anything else.
+Underdeveloped shoulders will get better results by giving them more dedicated training.
+Adding more sets and reps or an additional arms/shoulder day and a sufficient caloric intake will help them grow more than anything else.

-If your weaknesses are in other areas and your shoulders are fine, you can cut away some of the shoulder work and replace it with sets focused on your weak points.
+If your weaknesses are in other areas and your shoulders are fine, you can reduce some of the shoulder work and replace it with sets focused on your weak points.

 Hitting a Plateau

-Hitting a plateau and seeing no progress is a great indicator it’s time to change something.
+Hitting a plateau and seeing no progress is a great indicator that it’s time to change something.

 We’ve listed four different changes you can make to your shoulder day above, so if you’re stuck, try one of them and see what changes occur in your shoulder development.